daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 <br>
-## Towards more efficient embedding
+## Towards a more efficient embedding

 A very important concept in steganography is that of embedding efficiency.
 An efficiency of 1 would correspond to an insertion technique that modifies all the bytes in which a bit is embedded.
 That is, one modification for each inserted bit.